Joachim Schummer Homepage

 Books & Editions

-Nanotechnology and Law, Special Issue of Nanoethics (Springer Journal), in preparation for 2007 [editor with Elena Pariotti]
+Regulating Nanotechnologies, Special Issue of Nanoethics (Springer Journal), 2008 (editor with Elena Pariotti).

 Nanotechnology Challenges: Implications for Philosophy, Ethics and Society, Singapore et al.: World Scientific Publishing, 2006 (editor with Davis Baird).